CS3219-AY2223S1/cs3219-project-ay2223s1-g55/user-service/README.md

 ## Running Locally

-1. After installing dependencies, run `npm start` to start the application.
+1. After installing dependencies, run `npm run dev` to start the application.
 2. The service should be started on http://localhost:8000.